Vocation Entry 10 of 25

 Enterprise is organized risk in service of value.

 Entrepreneurship is often romanticized as freedom, disruption, wealth, or personal destiny.
-It can be creative and important.
+It can be creative and consequential.
 It can also become vanity, gambling with other people's time, manipulation through vision, or the pursuit of scale without responsibility.
 The moral value of enterprise depends on what it builds, whom it serves, and what risks it asks others to carry.

 The Vocation Framework treats entrepreneurship as stewardship of opportunity under uncertainty.